• Skip to primary navigation

 Looking for an easy sweet treat that is great for meal prep?
 These coconut date bars are made with 6 simple ingredients!
 They come together quickly, and you can enjoy them as a healthy breakfast, dessert, or energizing snack at any time of day!

 Any recipe that is no-bake and made with simple ingredients is a win in my book.
 And, like my No-Bake Peanut Butter Balls and No-Bake Granola Bars, these coconut date bars are also refined sugar-free and packed with nutrients.
-The perfect, wholesome treat!

-Almonds, cashews, shredded coconut, and flax seeds contain healthy fats and fiber and get pulsed together to form the CRUNCH of the bars.
 They then get mixed with dates and almond butter to create a balancing chewy and soft consistency that is a match made in heaven if you have a sweet tooth.

 Not only are they healthy, but you can easily customize them to your taste by adding your favorite nuts, seeds, dried fruit, or even chocolate chips to make them your own.

-Enjoy them as a healthy part of breakfast, or bring them along to eat as a healthy snack when you’re on the go.
 No matter when you eat them, this simple recipe will definitely earn a spot on your healthy vegan snack rotation as a treat that both kids and adults will love!

 Top view of coconut date bars